SoccerNet/sn-reid/ChallengeRules.md

 We propose the SoccerNet-v3 ReID challenge to encourage the development of state-of-the-art ReID algorithm for sport player retrieval in broadcast videos.

-We provide an [evaluation server](https://eval.ai/web/challenges/challenge-page/1538/evaluation) for anyone competing in the SoccerNet-v3 ReID challenge.
+We provide an [evaluation server](https://eval.ai/web/challenges/challenge-page/1548/) for anyone competing in the SoccerNet-v3 ReID challenge.
 This evaluation server handles predictions for the open **test** set and the segregated **challenge** set.

-Winners will be announced in June 2022.
+Winners will be announced during the CVSports workshop at CVPR in June 2023.
-Prizes 💲💲💲 include $1000 cash award, sponsored by [Synergy Sports](https://synergysports.com/), a [SportRadar](https://www.sportradar.com/) division.
+Prizes 💲💲💲 include $500 cash award, sponsored by [Synergy Sports](https://synergysports.com/), a [SportRadar](https://www.sportradar.com/) division.

 ## Who can participate / How to participate?